mattmakai/fullstackpython.com/source/content/pages/11-misc/1103-change-log.markdown

 ## 2014
 ### August
+* New resources for code metrics and NoSQL databases.
 * Added another Flask open source example app.
 * Added new [Code Metrics](/code-metrics.html) page.
 * Updated CI page with more services and open source projects.